gayle24/phase-1-final-project/README.md

 MedInfo aims to streamline the hospital search and appointment booking process, making it convenient for individuals to find healthcare facilities in their desired state.
 It provides a platform for users to access essential information, book appointments, and share their experiences, fostering transparency and aiding in informed decision-making.

 Whether someone needs urgent medical attention or wants to leave a review for a previous hospital visit, MedInfo offers a comprehensive solution to meet these needs in a user-friendly manner.

+## Conclusion

+MedInfo is a valuable web application that simplifies the process of locating hospitals, booking appointments, and leaving reviews.
+Its intuitive design and seamless functionality make it a go-to resource for individuals seeking healthcare services.
+By providing easy access to vital information and fostering user engagement, MedInfo empowers users to make informed healthcare decisions.